 Organization is paramount for us award travelers.
 Loyalty account balances, credit cards, and a sea of other numbers require disciplined organization.
 While you don't need the most advanced spreadsheet out there, you do need a system that is functional for you.

 Organization also involves having all your cards paid off in full each month.
-No amount of points and miles will be worth the high interest rates and late fees that credit card companies charge for late payments.
+No amount of points and miles will be worth the high-interest rates and late fees that credit card companies charge for late payments.
 Folks rely on several resources for this, including mobile apps, calendar reminders, auto-pay, and text alerts.
 Being organized prevents mistakes.
-We all make mistakes, but it's important to learn from those and be as organized as possible.
+We all make mistakes, but it's important to learn from them and be as organized as possible.

 You cannot have every card out there or chase every deal you see.
 It's ok to tell yourself to SLOW DOWN.
 We all should remind ourselves from time to time that this is a marathon, not a sprint.
 Have you jumped in too fast before and needed to slow down?
 Come over to our Facebook group and share your experience and lessons learned.